xagau/Placeholders-X16R/doc/build-repository.md

 mkdir repository
 ```

 Note: If you wish to use a different directory, you will need to alter the server.properties file in the tomcat/bin directory installation.
+Note: You can also choose to synchronize your repo from a different repo than explore.placeh.io:8080 - in fact, this is generally encouraged as we will get better decentralization / distribution.

-## Grab and install the packaged tomcat=
+## Grab and install the packaged tomcat

 ```sh
 wget https://www.placeh.io/files/apache-tomcat-8.5.51.tar.gz